UCL/STIR-GATE-Connection/VoxelisedSimulation/SubScripts/README.md

 =======
 * `EstimateGATESTIRNorm.sh`: Creates normalisation correction sinogram from GATE measured data and STIR model data.<br />
    *Warning:* You will need to make sure that the projector that you use during reconstruction matches the one used for the estimation of the norm factors.
 See `forward_projector_proj_matrix_ray_tracing.par`.
 * `EstimateScatter.sh`: Estimates the scatter estimate and the multfactors using STIR utilities.
-This script does not by default save the scatter estimate but will output the total addative sinogram (normalised).
+This script does not by default save the scatter estimate but will output the total additive sinogram (for use in STIR reconstructions).
 * `EstimateRandomsFromDelays.sh`: Creates a sinogram of the randoms estimation from Delayed coincidence data.
 * `forward_projector_proj_matrix_ray_tracing.par`: Forward projector parameters for normalisation computation.
 See `EstimateGATESTIRNorm.sh`
 * `GenerateSTIRGATEImages.sh`: Generates STIR images from parameter files for GATE simulation.
 The attenuation file voxel values are heavily scaled and should not be used in STIR.
 Use the original attenuation file.